IanKulin/mini-proxy/README.md

 ## Rate Limiting

-mini-proxy includes simple rate limiting to prevent abuse.
+**mini-proxy** includes simple rate limiting to prevent abuse.
 By default, it allows one request per 1000ms.
 You can configure this with:

 - `RATE_LIMIT_MS`: Set to a different value (e.g., 500 for 500ms between requests)
 - `RATE_LIMIT_WHITELIST_IP`: Set to a specific IP address to bypass rate limiting for that IP
-- `ONLY_TRUST_PROXY_IP`: If the whitelist IP (above) is in the any of the headers, rate limiting is skipped, defining a trusted proxy means it will only be skipped if this proxy is detected AND the whitelisted IP is in the headers
+- `TRUSTED_PROXY_IP`: If the request is from the trusted proxy IP, then the forwarded headers will be checked for the whitelist IP to skip rate limiting

 ## Example Usage